-Government-wide financial statements display information about the reporting government as a whole, except for its fiduciary activities.
-The District has no fiduciary activities.
+Government-wide financial statements display information about the reporting government as a whole.
 Government-wide financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 Measurement focus indicates the type of resources being measured, such as current financial resources or economic resources.
 The basis of accounting indicates the timing of transactions or events for recognition in the financial statements.
 Under the economic resources measurement focus, all assets, deferred outflows of resources, liabilities (current and long term), and deferred inflows of resources are reported.
 Under the accrual basis of accounting, revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.